andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 ```

 This line is a little bit complicated so let's unpack this.
-The first token is variable that will become the function name: `main`.
+The first token is a variable that will become the function name: `main`.
 The next token `:=` is called a "binding" and is used to declare global variables.
 The rest of the line is the function definition.
 Functions are also called lambdas, and are declared with a λ (lambda) token, followed by the left-hand-side, a `.` dot, then the right hand side.